specialized806/microsoft-365-docs/microsoft-365/admin/email/add-another-email-alias-for-a-user.md

     > [!TIP]
     > The email alias must end with a domain from the drop-down list.
 To add another domain name to the list, see [Add a domain to Microsoft 365](../setup/add-domain.md).

 4. When you're done, choose **Save changes**.

-5. Wait 24 hours for the new aliases to update in Microsoft 365.
+It usually takes about 24 hours for the new aliases to update.

-6. The user will now have a primary address and an alias.
+5. The user will now have a primary address and an alias.
 For example, all mail sent to jenna@contoso.com, and her alias, jen@contoso.com, will go to Jenna's inbox. **When the user replies, the *From* address will depend on her Outlook client.
 Outlook on the web will use the alias at which the email was received.
 Outlook desktop will use her primary email alias.**

 ### Sending email from the proxy address easily